Recurring Orders Version 1.9.9 was launched on January 30, 2017. The changes are outlined here.

-You get to choose!
-Now when a subscriber's order fails you get to choose how many days you'd like our app to attempt the transaction again.
-Choose any number between 3-15!
-This new setting is found in the app under Settings > General.
+You get to choose.
+Now when a subscriber's order fails you get to choose how many days you would like our app to attempt the transaction again.
+Choose any number between 3-15.
+This new setting is found in the app under Settings -> General.
 After the last attempt, the subscriptions will be automatically moved to an inactive status.

-When viewing a prepaid subscription you can click on the 'Edit' icon, which will bring up a new modal window.
-You can adjust (with arrows) when how many orders have shipped, and the total length of their order.
+When viewing a prepaid subscription you can click on the "Edit" icon, which will bring up a new modal window.
+You can adjust (with arrows) how many orders have shipped, and the total length of their order.

 - We updated our Terms and Conditions inside of the application.